Gurley, Rams run through Cowboys, advance with 30-22 victory

 Dak Prescott passed for 266 yards and rushed for a TD with 2:11 to play, but the Cowboys couldn’t climb out after falling into a 23-7 hole midway through the third quarter.
 Elliott managed just 47 yards on 20 carries as Dallas lost for just the second time in its last 10 games.

-Jared Goff passed for 186 yards and spent much of the night handing off, but the gangly quarterback improbably scrambled 11 yards for a first down with 1:51 to play, essentially wrapping up his first playoff victory.
+Goff passed for 186 yards and spent much of the night handing off, but the gangly quarterback improbably scrambled 11 yards for a first down with 1:51 to play, essentially wrapping up his breakthrough win.

-“Incredible what they did today,” Goff said of his offensive line.
-“We know this defense and we prepared for it well all week.”

 It was also the first postseason victory for the anchor of that line, 37-year-old left tackle Andrew Whitworth, and veteran defensive lineman Ndamukong Suh.

 Gurley and Anderson became the fourth set of teammates in NFL history to rush for 100 yards apiece in a postseason game, an improbable development just a few weeks ago.

-Gurley is the Rams’ offensive centerpiece and one of the NFL’s elite running backs, but Anderson is a veteran playing only his third game with the Rams after signing last month when Gurley was struggling with a knee injury.
+Gurley is the Rams’ offensive centerpiece and one of the NFL’s elite running backs, but Anderson is a well-traveled veteran playing only his third game with the Rams after signing last month when Gurley was struggling with a knee injury.

+“It’s scary,” Anderson said of his partnership with Gurley.
+“We’ve got two different styles, and we can keep teams off balance. … Playing on the field with Todd Gurley and Ezekiel Elliott, I’m just trying to make my statement and make my stamp in this game, too.”

-They both ran with equal verve while Los Angeles racked up more yards than the Cowboys had allowed on the ground all season.
+They ran with equal verve while Los Angeles racked up more yards than the Cowboys had allowed on the ground all season.
 Dallas hadn’t given up 200 yards in a playoff game since Eric Dickerson did it for the Rams in 1986.

 But with the Rams’ veteran offensive line cutting holes in the Cowboys’ defense, Anderson became the third Rams player with more than 100 yards and two rushing TDs in a game, joining Dickerson and Marshall Faulk.